-The most basic definition of web server disk space is the amount of physical storage on a web server.
+The most basic definition of web server disk space (in web hosting) is the amount of physical storage on a web server.
 How much disk space you need depends on what type of website and how much content you plan to host.

 The more files you have, the more disk space you will need.

 Web hosts today offer various types of hard drives to provide disk space to customers.
 It is essential to note which type you're getting as they have different performance characteristics.

 Here are the main types of web server drives available today;

 Hard disk drive (HDD)

 Traditional hard disk drives have been the most common type of server storage for many years.
 They have moving parts, making them slower than SSDs and less reliable, but they're also very inexpensive per GB.

 These are a relatively new type of drive rapidly gaining popularity.
 These drives contain no moving parts, are extremely fast, and are much more reliable than traditional hard drives.

 The cost of SATA SSDs is higher than traditional hard drives, but this is changing as the technology matures.
 Today, many servers come standard with SSDs or offer them as an upgrade option.